NicoleTiokhin/Java/Pokemongame.md

 Add a main story element as a GUI , where the player gets to choose between 3 pokemon and use left and right and back and front keyboard

 ### New class : GameGUI
-JPanel : can contain multiple other Swing components , used to group other components together class extends JFrame and implements KeyListener to handle keyboard events using CardLayout : stack multiple components on top of each other, with only one component visible at a time
+JPanel : can contain multiple other Swing components , used to group other components together <br>
+class extends JFrame and implements KeyListener to handle keyboard events<br>
+using CardLayout : stack multiple components on top of each other, with only one component visible at a time<br>

 ```java
 package com.example;